All sounds for these demos are taken at the direct output from Kontakt and just Normalized to -1dB.

 Key Level Trimming

-Version 1.5 adds MIDI key-based level trimming: this feature allows you to further customize the dynamic response of the piano based on your keyboard action and listening environment
+Version 1.5 added MIDI key-based level trimming: this feature allows you to further customize the dynamic response of the piano based on your keyboard action and listening environment

-- this Instrument requires the FULL RETAIL VERSION OF KONTAKT, the free Kontakt Player will run this Instrument only in demo mode for a few minutes.
+- this Instrument requires the FULL RETAIL VERSION OF KONTAKT 5.5.2 or better, the free Kontakt Player will run this Instrument only in demo mode for a few minutes.

 - this Instrument may be acquired only in downloadable format, download size is about 8.7 Gigabyte, so expect longer download times on slower connections